-• PREPARE FOR EXAMS EARLY:
+• PREPARE FOR EXAMS EARLY: Do not leave it for the night before the exam or quiz!
 Students who start studying several days early are more likely to succeed in this course.
-It takes a couple of nights of sleep for material you study to become set in your long-term memory.
-If you cram the day before, you may "blank out" when trying to answer exam questions, or may not recall it quickly enough to finish in time.
+It can take several days to understand the material.
+And it takes a couple of nights of sleep for material you study to become set in your long-term memory.
+If you cram the day before, you may "blank out" when trying to answer exam questions, or may not recall the material quickly enough to finish in time.